Sign in →

 This analysis targets single and multi-exon deletions/duplications; however, in some instances, single exon resolution cannot be achieved due to isolated reduction in sequence coverage or inherent genomic complexity.
 Balanced structural rearrangements (such as translocations and inversions) may not be detected.

 Genes may be added or removed based on updated clinical relevance.
-Refer to the Targeted Genes and Methodology Details for Viral Susceptibility, Defects in Intrinsic and Innate Immunity, Gene Panel for the most up to date list of genes included in this test.
-For detailed information regarding gene-specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.
+For the most up to date list of genes included in this test, detailed information regarding gene-specific performance, and technical limitations, see Method Description or contact a laboratory genetic counselor.

 Reclassification of Variants: